conexco/shopware-bootstrap-theme/docs/getting-started/introduction.md

 The Shopware Bootstrap Theme allows for a great amount of configuration, whether it be just changing few colours here and there or turning the entire shop upside down, everything is possible.
 And if it isn't, make it possible.
-We are open-source; just fork us on GitHub.
+We are open-source; create a pull request or just fork us on GitHub.

 ## Prerequisites